birkanm/ReadingIsGood/README.md

 * Aspect Oriented Programming is used with default logging mechanism to log what was happened on Specific entities. (such as Book and Order) more generic crossfunctional mechanism could easily build on AOP.
 * Standart Html headers & codes used in Error cases no special class implemented, UI side should parse error message
-* Validation done by javax validation, all user inputs fields intended to validate
+* Validation done by javax validation, all user inputs fields intended to get validated

 **Data Model**